ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion/upcast.md

 View elements representing inline text formatting (such as `<strong>` or `<i>`) need to be converted to an attribute on a model text node.

-To register such a converter, use the `elementToAttribute()` method:
+To register such a converter, use the {@link framework/guides/deep-dive/conversion/helpers/upcast#element-to-attribute `elementToAttribute()` method}:

 ```js
 editor.conversion